umddb/cmsc424-fall2020/assignment5/README.md

 with the new information.
 But if it is a new county, then a new record should be created in the `pres_county_returns` relation.

 There are one type of validations that your code should handle: If the `statecode` does not exist in the `states` relation, it should print out an error message and reject the update.
-The message should be: "Invalid <STATECODE>: updates rejected." (with "<STATECODE>" replaced with the correct statecode from the JSON file).
+The message should be: "Invalid statecode STATECODE: updates rejected." (with STATECODE replaced with the correct statecode from the JSON file).

 Python has a package called `json` that can do the parsing for you.